 Users of this report should take the following points into consideration:

 - The T-100 segment data includes all traffic arriving at U.S. airports and departing from U.S. airports on nonstop commercial international flights.

-- T-100 data represents only nonstop service.
+- T-100 segment data represents only nonstop service.
 The absence of U.S. nonstop service, or a low U.S. flag market share, does not necessarily correlate to the amount of service provided to that point by U.S. carriers.
 Many international destinations are served by U.S. carriers via connecting points.
-Those not heavily served on a nonstop basis are underrepresented in this report.

 - Conversely, traffic on U.S.– International routes that serve as connecting gateways will exceed the number of true Origin & Destination passengers on the route because of the high percentage of traffic connecting through the gateway.

-- Code-share relationships may cause U.S. carriers to seem underrepresented in certain restrictive markets.
-This data is reported according to the operating carrier.
+- T100 data is reported according to the operating carrier.
 In extensive code-share relationships (particularly to certain Asian countries) U.S. airlines sell a large number of tickets to passengers and have their foreign carrier partners operate the service.
 Passengers on such services will be reported into the T100 system by the foreign carrier partner (that operated the service) rather than the U.S. Flag carrier that sold the passenger their ticket.

 - Cargo carriers also employ the use of networks and code-share arrangements; therefore cargo data is susceptible to the same reporting shortcomings in this report as passenger data.

 |Year||Quarterly Reports (PDF Format)|